***This post was written in November 2013.

 Vesterport station and Palads Cinema House in the background

 Just at the opposite street is Vesterport Station with the Palads Teatret, one of the biggest cinema in northern Europe.
 I saw several films there already.
-Well, movie theatres in PH are much, much bigger, but the Palads is better than nothing.
-Besides, I like the colorful facade. 😛
+Movie theatres in PH are much, much bigger, but the Palads is cozy and I like the colorful facade.

-Across the street is the City Hall Square (Rådhuspladsen) where you will find the Dragon Fountain.
-The square is usually teeming with people, and events sponsored by various organizations are being held there.
+Across the street is the City Hall Square (Rådhuspladsen) where you will also find the Dragon Fountain.
+The square is usually teeming with people.
+Events sponsored by various organizations are usually being held there.

 Rådhuset (the City Hall)